discoverypilot/odin-rps/README.md

-# odin-rps
+# odin-rps v2
-5 rounds of rock paper scissors played vs. the computer in the developer console.
-Whoever wins the most in a play all 5 set wins.
+Rock paper scissors played vs. the computer; first to 5 points wins.

-Will implement GUI later.
+(Now with a UI, instead of being played in the developer console!)

 Made to get a hang of Javascript as part of the Odin Project Foundations course.